python-versioneer/python-versioneer/README.md

 `get_versions()` function.
 From the "outside" (e.g. in `setup.py`), you can import the top-level `versioneer.py` and run `get_versions()`.

-Both functions return a dictionary with different keys for different flavors of the version string:
+Both functions return a dictionary with different flavors of version
+information:

 * `['version']`: A condensed PEP440-compliant string, equal to the un-prefixed tag name for actual releases, and containing an additional